 In property conveyancing, cost isn’t always an indicator of quality.
 Express Conveyancing offer great value conveyancing at affordable prices.
-We achieve this by working with the best and most efficient staff while making use of technologies that cut out wasted time.
+We achieve this by working with the best and most efficient Solicitors while making use of technologies that cut out wasted time.

 The difference between Quotes vs Estimates

-- ID Fee
+- File Setup Fee

-- And of course the ‘Admin’ fees
+- And of course, the ‘Admin’ fees

 Though we recognise this might alienate the unwary client, we believe in honest business and refuse to entice customers with cheap, low quotes and charge extortionate amounts at the end of a transaction, leaving clients with no choice but pay.

-Contact our New Business on 0203 375 2187 to discuss our service or quote you have obtained, and to find out how we may assist you.
+Contact our New Business on 0800 799 9892 to discuss our service or quote you have obtained, and to find out how we may assist you.